doTryCatch/Lua-config/readme.md

-Absolutely!
-Here's the clean and **pure Markdown version** of your `README.md` — everything is copy-paste friendly now:
+Gotcha!
+Here's the updated `README.md` with the **Neovim installation requirement** clearly mentioned before cloning:

 ---